flaviocopes/vuehandbook/16-vue-events/index.md

 Vue.js allows us to intercept any DOM event by using the `v-on` directive on an element.

-If we want to do something when a click event happens on this element:
+If we want to do something when a click event happens in this element:

 ```html
 <template>